-Approximate due date: TBD
+Approximate due date: September 1 - September 30

-- Two (2) months before application is due to HUD: - Bitfocus will begin a system-wide data quality review and notify agencies of issues as needed. - Agencies will begin a data quality review, focusing on ensuring the correct number of clients are enrolled and there are no null/missing/don't know/refused values.
-Agencies will make corrections to data in HMIS as needed. - One (1) month before data is due to HUD: - Bitfocus will run report drafts, identify issues and/or discrepancies from previous year, and notify agencies as needed. - Agencies will review data with relevant program managers and/or staff to verify accuracy of data compared other records. - Two (2) weeks before data is due to HUD: - Bitfocus will submit data to the CoC Lead Entity and will address validation issues as needed.
-Final data will be reviewed with CoC Lead Entity staff as needed prior to final submission to HUD.
+- Three (3) months before anticipated date the application is due to HUD: - Bitfocus will begin a system-wide data quality review and notify agencies of issues as needed. - Agencies will begin a data quality review, focusing on ensuring the correct number of clients are enrolled and there are no null/missing/don't know/refused values.
+Agencies will make corrections to data in HMIS as needed. - Two (2) month before application is due to HUD: - Bitfocus will run report drafts, identify issues and/or discrepancies from previous year, and notify agencies as needed. - Agencies will review data with relevant program managers and/or staff to verify accuracy of data compared other records. - One (1) month before application is due to HUD: - Bitfocus will submit data to the CoC Lead Entity and will address validation issues as needed.
+Final data will be reviewed with CoC Lead Entity staff as needed prior to final submission to HUD. - The CoC Lead Entity will review the HDX Competition Report, and Bitfocus will provide technical assistance as needed to evaluate issues.

-Housing Inventory Count (HIC) and Point-In-Time (PIT) Count
+Housing Inventory Count (HIC) and Point-In- Time (PIT) Count